miklevin/MikeLev.in/_posts/2022-05-02-bopping-between-python-bash-scripts-no-biggie.md

 ---
 date: 2022-05-02
 title: Bopping Between Python & Bash Scripts No Biggie
-permalink: /blog/bopping-between-python-bash-scripts-no-biggie/
 headline: Migrating Wordpress Content to Github Pages with Python & Bash Scripts
 description: I recently moved my Wordpress site off of my HostMonster account and exported the content as markdown.
 To re-publish the content, I used Github Pages and managed the blog content across 15 sites with a single journal.md file and a bash file.
 To make the process easier, I wrote a Python script, make_helpers, to manage the sites.txt file and change the order of the file locations.
 Read my blog post to find out how I did it.
 keywords: Python, Bash, Scripts, Wordpress, HostMonster, Markdown, Github, Pages, Journal.md, Sites.txt, File Locations, Make_Helpers
-categories: github, journal.md, python, bash
+categories: python, scripts, journal.md, bash, github
+permalink: /blog/bopping-between-python-bash-scripts-no-biggie/
 layout: post
 ---

 Well I've been yanking my new blog-content between sites fast and furious over the past week as my new journal.md to sliced & diced YYYY-MM-DD-tile-words.md